Skip to Main Content

 Articles or Books?

-Sometimes we think that using articles is easier than using books because articles are usually shorter.
+Sometimes students think that using articles is easier than using books because articles are usually shorter.
 In reality, it depends on the discipline.
 Some disciplines (like the sciences) publish almost exclusively in articles while others are more book-focused.
 Focusing solely on books OR articles means a student might overlook a major chunk of scholarship.

 Here are some ideas to share with students about finding and using books and articles.
 If students are struggling to know how to search, our Doing Research guide has a page devoted to Search Tips.